Getting started

 Typical workflow

-A common end-to-end pipeline for a Raman map:
+A common end-to-end pipeline for a Raman/PL map:

 from wdfkit import WDFReader, CosmicRayRemover, normalize, SpectraCleaner